encode/django-rest-framework/docs/tutorial/6-resource-orientated-projects.md

 ## Using Routers

-Now that we're using Resources rather than Views, we actually don't need to design the URL conf ourselves.
-The conventions for wiring up resources into views and urls can be handled automatically, using `Router` classes.
-All we need to do is register the appropriate resources with a router, and let it do the rest.
+Now that we're using `ViewSet` classes rather than `View` classes, we actually don't need to design the URL conf ourselves.
+The conventions for wiring up resources into views and urls can be handled automatically, using a `Router` class.
+All we need to do is register the appropriate view sets with a router, and let it do the rest.

 Here's our re-wired `urls.py` file.

-    from snippets import resources
+    from snippets import views
     from rest_framework.routers import DefaultRouter

+    # Create a router and register our views and view sets with it.
     router = DefaultRouter()
+    router.register(r'^/', views.api_root)
-    router.register(r'^snippets/', resources.SnippetResource, 'snippet')
+    router.register(r'^snippets/', views.SnippetViewSet, 'snippet')
-    router.register(r'^users/', resources.UserResource, 'user')
+    router.register(r'^users/', views.UserViewSet, 'user')

+    # The urlconf is determined automatically by the router.
     urlpatterns = router.urlpatterns

+    # Add format suffixes to all our URL patterns.
+    urlpatterns = format_suffix_patterns(urlpatterns)

-## Trade-offs between views vs resources.
+## Trade-offs between views vs viewsets.

-Writing resource-oriented code can be a good thing.
-It helps ensure that URL conventions will be consistent across your APIs, minimises the amount of code you need to write, and allows you to concentrate on the interactions and representations your API provides rather than the specifics of the URL conf.
+Using view sets can be a really useful abstraction.
+It helps ensure that URL conventions will be consistent across your API, minimises the amount of code you need to write, and allows you to concentrate on the interactions and representations your API provides rather than the specifics of the URL conf.

 That doesn't mean it's always the right approach to take.
-There's a similar set of trade-offs to consider as when using class-based views.
-Using resources is less explicit than building your views individually.
+There's a similar set of trade-offs to consider as when using class-based views instead of function based views.
+Using view sets is less explicit than building your views individually.